History of the Jews in Syria: Damascus

+According to Arabic-language source, Caliph 'Umar ibn al-Khaṭṭāb negotiated a treaty with the Jews of Jerusalem at Jabiyah, near Damascus, reportedly at the urging of Syrian Jews, indicating a close connection between these communities.

 The rule of the Umayyads brought a new period of splendor to the city, which now became the capital of that caliphate.
 This period ended with the rise of the Abbasids, and the city suffered during the following centuries from continuous wars.
 The Jewish community continued, and certainly existed in 970; "for," says a historian, "Joseph ben Abitur of Cordoba, having lost all hope of becoming the chief rabbi of that city, went to Palestine in that year, and settled at Damascus".
 Fortunately for the Jews, it resisted the siege of the Second Crusade in 1147.
 Some time afterward a large number of Palestinian Jews sought refuge in Damascus from the enormous taxes imposed upon them by the Crusaders, thus increasing the community in Damascus.
 Little information exists concerning the Jews in Damascus during the following centuries.
 A little information is given by travelers who visited the city.
 In 1128, Abraham ibn Ezra visited Damascus (though compare the note of Harkavy.)
 According to Edelmann, Judah ha-Levi composed his famous poem on Zion in this city; but Harkavy has shown that "ash-Sham" here designates Palestine and not Damascus.
-In 1267, Nahmanides visited Damascus and succeeded in leading a Jewish colony to Jerusalem.
+In 1267, Nahmanides visited Damascus and led a Jewish colony to Jerusalem.

 Benjamin of Tudela visited Damascus in 1170, while it was in the hands of the Seljukian prince Nur ad-Din Zangi.
 He found there 3,000 Rabbanite Jews and 100 Karaites.
 Jewish studies flourished there much more than in Palestine; according to Bacher it is possible that during the 12th century the seat of the Palestinian academy was transferred to Damascus.
-The principal rabbis of the city were Rabbi Ezra and his brother Sar Shalom, president of the tribunal; Yussef ִHamsi, R. Matsliaִh, R. Meïr, Yussef ibn Piat, R. Heman, the parnas, and R. Tsadok, physician.
+The principal rabbis of the city were Rabbi Ezra ben Abraham and his brother Sar Shalom ben Abraham, president of the tribunal; Yussef ִHamsi, R. Matsliaִh, R. Meïr, Yussef ibn Piat, R. Heman, the parnas, and R. Tsadok, physician.

 About the same time, Petaִhiah of Regensburg was there.
 He found "about 10,000 Jews, who have a prince.
 The head of their academy is Rabbi Ezra, who is full of the knowledge of the Law; for Rabbi Samuel, the head of the Academy of Babylon, ordained him".
 It was a Damascus rabbi, Judah ben Josiah, who, toward the end of the twelfth century, was "nagid" in Egypt.
 At a later period another nagid, David ben Joshua, also came from Damascus.

 In 1210, a French Jew, Samuel ben Samson, visited the city.
 He speaks of the beautiful synagogue situated outside the city (Jobar) and said to have been constructed by Elisha.